pantheon-systems/documentation/source/content/plugins-known-issues.md

 For more details, see [SERVER_NAME and SERVER_PORT on Pantheon](/server_name-and-server_port).

+**Issue 2:** You can customize the upload path using the following:
+`define( 'WPCF7_UPLOADS_TMP_DIR', '/your/file/path' );`

-**Issue 2:** Local file attachments set in the admin panel cannot come from the `uploads` folder.
+Local file attachments set in the admin panel cannot come from the `uploads` folder.
 As described in [this plugin issue](https://wordpress.org/support/topic/local-file-attachments-do-not-work-in-pantheon-hosting/), the plugin code fails for upload directories that are symlinks.

 **Solution:** Until the plugin is updated to allow symlink paths, you can commit your local attachment files to the codebase in `wp-content` or another subdirectory thereof.